Package 'chromatographR'

 Description

-Peak table generated from exemplary goldenrod root extracts.
+A peak table generated from the exemplary goldenrod root extracts stored in Sa.

 Usage